Maurizio Gherardini: Basketball career

+Executive career

 Interviewed by Charlotte

 In 2003, Gherardini was interviewed for the Charlotte Bobcats general manager position.
 It was the first time that a non-American citizen had been interviewed for a top job on an NBA team.
 Although he was seriously considered for the job, the Bobcats hired Bernie Bickerstaff instead.

 Hired by Toronto

 On June 22, 2006, Gherardini was hired by the Toronto Raptors as vice president and assistant general manager.

 Oklahoma City

 Following Bryan Colangelo's departure from Toronto, Gherardini was made free to pursue other options.
 He was hired on November 7, 2013, by the Oklahoma City Thunder as their senior advisor of international affairs.

 Fenerbahçe and Turkey

 Gherardini became new General manager of Turkish club Fenerbahçe, on May 21, 2014.

+During his tenure, the club won the EuroLeague championship twice, in 2017 and 2025.
+His 11-year tenure at the club ended in 2025.

+Lega Basket Serie A

+On June 25, 2025, Gherardini was elected president of the Lega Basket Serie A.

 Canada Basketball

 Gherardini is also a member of Canada Basketball's Council Of Excellence.